bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-1">5.1 Module/Week 5 Introduction CSS Floats and Positions (mm:ss)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Welcome to Module 5, CSS Floats and Positioning.
-This is where you&apos;re taking full control of your website.
+<p>Welcome to Module 5, CSS Floats and Positioning.
+This is where you&apos;re
+taking full control of your website.
 You&apos;re going to learn more about layouts and how to move things around the page and put them exactly where you want.
-And how when you&apos;re switching between maybe a desktop and a mobile version of your website, you can position things so that they look optimal to the user experience.
-So first CSS Fonts.
-If you&apos;re getting a degree in graphic design, some of the artistical side of the website, you&apos;re going to learn that fonts is where everything scales from.
+And how when you&apos;re switching between maybe a desktop and a mobile version of your website, you can position things so that they look optimal to the user experience.</p>

+<p>So first CSS Fonts.
+If you&apos;re
+getting a degree in graphic design, some of the artistical side of the website, you&apos;re going to learn that fonts is where everything scales from.
 So once you pick a font, it&apos;s going to help you understand what font size you want, because you need to make the lettering kind of readable at different sizes.
-Then you do your line height, then you do your box sizing, and then you move things around the page, because now you know how big everything should be.
-So fonts is really the foundation of the sizing of your whole website.
+Then you do your line height, then you do your box sizing, and then you move things around the page, because now you know how big everything should be.</p>

+<p>So fonts is really the foundation of
+the sizing of your whole website.
 It helps you understand how many words fit on a page, things like that.
 But we&apos;re just going to do a little introduction to fonts and kind of how you choose fonts.
 You don&apos;t have to become a graphic designer in this class.
-Then we&apos;re going to work on floats and positions and the difference between the two, what a float does and floating around the page, versus specific positioning of your HTML box and where you want it.
-And finally, we&apos;re going to land on really making cool navigation.
+Then we&apos;re going to work on floats and positions and the difference between the two, what a float does and floating around the page, versus specific positioning of your HTML box and where you want it.</p>

+<p>And finally, we&apos;re going to land on
+really making cool navigation.
 So you learn how to make an LI into a navigation with Ahrefs.
 Now we&apos;re going to make it look like real cool navigation, where we&apos;re stripping away the bullet points, the underlines, and we&apos;re making it look like Apple&apos;s or Microsoft&apos;s website.
 Really cool navigation at the top, how to center it, how to turn those into buttons, all that exciting things.
-Enjoy.
+Enjoy.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4 id="ch5-1-1">5.1.1 Module/Week 5: Asset Library</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->